pixelunion/pxu-full-stack-technical/README.md

 Please complete the following steps before the interview.
 It shouldn’t take more than a couple of hours to complete.

- Store product data server-side for several products.
+ - Store product data server-side for several products.
 Include (at minimum) the following data for each product:
     - ID
     - Title
     - Price
     - Inventory
     - Image
 - Create an API endpoint to fetch product data
 - Display the product data in product cards on page load

-You can find product images and a product card mockup in the `assets/` directory of this repo.
+You can find product images and product card mockups in the `assets/` directory of this repo.

 Thanks for taking the time to complete this assessment!
 We’ll continue with parts two and three during your interview.